 Take for example the Princess range, which externally one would think was a hatchback given its sloping rear.
 Instead, the Princess, as well as the Allegro of similar design, was given a tiny boot that would barely hold even the smallest of items.
-Such was the incredulity of putting a boot on these cars that many customers had aftermarket conversions where they’d remove it and changed the fixed rear panel into a tailgate.
+Such was the incredulity of putting a boot on these cars that many customers had aftermarket conversions to a hatchback by converting the fixed rear panel to a tailgate.

 Worse still was the situation in Australia, where the strong market share BMC held in its Australian division was crushed in the face of deteriorating reliability, outdated models and shoddy performance.
 From the slew of British models modified for Australian road conditions that were on sale in the late 1960’s, by 1973 only four models remained; the Mini, the Mini Moke, the Leyland Marina and, by far the most tragic of them all, the Leyland P76.